odoma-ch/quagga/README.md

 # Quagga – Question answering over graphs
 Quagga is a web appplication aimed at crowdsourcing a bechmark dataset for the task of Knowledge Graph Query Answering (KGQA) with a focus on Social Sciences and Humanities.

+## Run it locally
+- Make sure you have ngrok installed and install the requirements in the project using: `pip install -r requirements.txt`
+- Also make sure you have a copy of the `.env` file which is needed for it to run
-- Run the FastAPI instance for the crowdsourcing interface: `uvicorn main:app --reload` and access the main webpage: `http://127.0.0.1:8000/`
+- Run the FastAPI instance for the crowdsourcing interface: `uvicorn main:app --host 0.0.0.0 --port 8004` and access the main webpage: `http://127.0.0.1:8004/`
+- For exposing the local app for testing (needed for authentication):
+  - `brew install ngrok`
+  - Authenticate online using ngrok account
+  - `ngrok config add-authtoken <token-name>` which creates a ngrok.yaml file.
+  - `ngrok http http://localhost:8004` to forward the FastAPI application running on 8004.
 - Run a docker container with the MySQL DB to run it locally:
 ```
 docker run --name my-mysql \